Day Trip to Hallstatt from Vienna: Everything you Need to Know!

 - Located on the way to the Hallstatt Panoramic Viewpoint (address here)

-Just walk the Entirety of Seestraรe
+Just walk the Entirety of Seestraße

-From the bus drop off station, if you take Seestraรe you will pass by the main shopping stores, coffee shops, and to the Marktplatz Hallstatt (main square).
 From there, the road changes names, but if you keep left at the famous Hallstatt Lutheran Church, you will pass by the Hallstatt Charnel House and then all the way to the panoramic viewpoint, You can’t get lost in Hallstatt.

 Tips for Your Day Trip to Hallstatt from Vienna

-- HAVE CASH.
+HAVE CASH.
 Many of the stores to not accept cards in Hallstatt (and you often have to pay to potty!)

-- Don’t spend too much time at the skywalk so you can have time to explore the town.
+Don’t spend too much time at the skywalk so you can have time to explore the town.
 About an hour will be plenty to climb up, look around and get back down.

-- Be respectful of the locals.
+Be respectful of the locals.
 The houses are CUTE, but also people live there.

-- In a day trip from Vienna, you will likely not have time to do the salt mine tours.
+In a day trip from Vienna, you will likely not have time to do the salt mine tours.
 MAYBE if you decide to catch the earliest train, but definitely not if you are taking the guided tour.

 Recap for Your Day Trip to hallstatt from Vienna!